Chad Wiseman: San Jose Sharks (2000–2003)

 Wiseman was drafted in the ninth round, 246th overall by the San Jose Sharks in the 2000 NHL Entry Draft held at the Pengrowth Saddledome in Calgary, Alberta.

 Following his junior hockey career, Wiseman joined the Sharks American Hockey League affiliate, the Cleveland Barons in the 2001–02 season.
 In 76 games with Cleveland, Wiseman scored 21 goals and 50 points, finishing third in team scoring.

 Wiseman returned to the Barons for the 2002–03 season, where he appeared in 77 games, scoring 17 goals and 52 points, which ranked him second in team scoring.
-In March of 2003, Wiseman was called up to the National Hockey League and made his NHL debut on March 4 against the Edmonton Oilers, as he was held with no points in a 2-1 loss.
+In March 2003, Wiseman was called up to the National Hockey League and made his NHL debut on March 4 against the Edmonton Oilers, as he was held with no points in a 2–1 loss.
 In four NHL games during the 2002–03 season, Wiseman had no points.

 On August 12, 2003, Wiseman was traded to the New York Rangers for Nils Ekman.

 New York Rangers (2003–2006)

 Wiseman spent the majority of the 2003–04 with the Rangers American Hockey League affiliate, the Hartford Wolf Pack.
 In 62 games with the Wolf Pack, Wiseman led the team in scoring with 25 goals and 52 points in 62 games.
 In the post-season, Wiseman scored a team high five goals and 11 points in 15 games, as Hartford lost to the Wilkes-Barre/Scranton Penguins in the Eastern Conference finals.

-Wiseman earned a brief call-up to the New York Rangers and played in his first game with New York on January 8, 2004, as he was held with no points in a 3-2 loss against the Carolina Hurricanes.
-On January 15, Wiseman scored his first career NHL goal and point, scoring against Martin Brodeur of the New Jersey Devils in the third period of a 3-3 tie.
+Wiseman earned a brief call-up to the New York Rangers and played in his first game with New York on January 8, 2004, as he was held with no points in a 3–2 loss against the Carolina Hurricanes.
+On January 15, Wiseman scored his first career NHL goal and point, scoring against Martin Brodeur of the New Jersey Devils in the third period of a 3–3 tie.
 In four games with the Rangers in 2003–04, Wiseman scored one goal.

 In 2004–05, Wiseman appeared in 60 games with the Wolf Pack, scoring 17 goals and 33 points.
 In six playoff games, Wiseman scored a goal and two points.

 Wiseman returned to Hartford for the 2005–06 season, as in 69 games, he scored 19 goals and 55 points, helping the club reach the post-season.
 In 11 playoff games, Wiseman scored three goals and nine points.
 Wiseman also played in one game with the Rangers during the 2005–06 regular season, as he earned an assist.
-Wiseman also played in his first career post-season game with New York, as he had no points in a 4-1 loss to the New Jersey Devils.
+Wiseman also played in his first career post-season game with New York, as he had no points in a 4–1 loss to the New Jersey Devils.